FormShantonu/NodeJs/node_interview_note.md

 RabbitMQ and Kafka are both popular messaging systems.
 * RabbitMQ Architecture Message broker but Kafka distributed streaming platform.
-* RabbitMQ Data Handling by Queues, exchanges but Kafka use Topics, partitions
+* RabbitMQ Data Handling by Queues, and exchanges but Kafka use Topics, partitions
 * RabbitMQ Scalability Vertical scaling but Kafka Horizontal scaling.
-* RabbitMQ Use Cases Microservices, task queues but kafka Real-time data streaming, metrics.
+* RabbitMQ Use Cases Microservices, task queues but Kafka Real-time data streaming, metrics.

 > What are the core components of RabbitMQ?